Retreat 2026 Breakout Workshops

 Mentor: Kathryn Ross—Main Room Head Table

 Author, editor, and independent publisher Kathryn Ross will be available for manuscript critiques in a single or small group setting.
 You’ll gain clearer direction for how to polish your work or redraft with confidence and inspiration as well as advice on how to pursue publishing options.
-Bring a minimum of 5 short manuscript copies to share (as needed) and experience the sharpening power of manuscript critique and discussion.
+Bring a few short manuscript copies to share (as needed) and experience the sharpening power of manuscript critique and discussion.

-Breakout Workshop 2: Vision Board Crafting Center
+Breakout Workshop 2: Built to Write: A Vision Board Breakout for Writers

 Mentor: Lillian Baker—Main Room/back of room Workstation